cspr-rad/kairos-spec/src/spec.typ

 ]

 #page(flipped: true)[
-Lastly, the L2 server gets notified when the _Deploy_ was processed successfully.
-The server then commits the updated state to the database and notifies the clients.
+Lastly, the Kairos node gets notified after the _Deploy_ was processed successfully.
+The node then commits the updated state to the database.
+After sufficient time has passed, the user can query its account balance using the Kairos CLI

 #figure(
   image("deposit_sequence_diagram_notify_l2.svg", width: 100%),